alexanderfebres/Ravn-Challenge-V2-Alexander/ReadMe.txt

 # PROJECT DESCRIPTION

-Very simple project that consumes the star wars Graphql API, this consumption is managed by the react-apollo client.
+Very interesting project that consumes the star wars Graphql API, this consumption is managed by the react-apollo client.
 Apollo Client taking care of making queries to the api to fetch the data.
 React router used to handle navigation between the views (ListView, DetailVIew).